 The date of 14th august 1947 reminds us of a historical event after which one of the greatest nations of the world born.
 The list of Pakistan’s early problems after independence is huge and can not be covered in one article.
-Most of the initial problems of pakistan were created intentionally to destabilize the newborn state.
+Most of the initial problems of pakistan after independence were created intentionally to destabilize the newborn state.
 Partition was not the only problem, but establishing the new government with many hostile borders was difficult.
 In short, the independence and the establishment of Pakistan were not a piece of cake and were achieved by sacrificing hundreds of thousands of people.

 Initial problems of Pakistan